framely/community/docs/guide/pingpong.md

    :::

 ##### 2.2.2 Language level
-Before you start on language layer, always remember to [propagate](opencui-flow.md#propagate-the-changes-to-language-layer) the Interaction layer change to language layer.
-At language layer, couple annotations need to be configured as follows:
+Before you start on language layer, always remember to [propagate](opencui-flow.md#propagate-the-changes-to-language-layer) the Interaction layer changes to language layer.
+At language layer, a couple of annotations need to be configured as follows:

 1. Switch to the language layer by selecting the language you want to work with from the language selector in the upper-left corner.
 In this case, select **EN** for English.
    ::: thumbnail